 Myth 4: There’s no way to recover your credit score after bankruptcy

-Truth: It’s true that a creditor’s credit score will drop dramatically after filing for bankruptcy.
-This, essentially, ensures that creditors can’t take on more debt and learn from their past.
-However, a credit score can be raised with careful planning.
+Truth: It’s true that your credit score will drop dramatically after filing for bankruptcy.
+That drop serves as a safeguard, making it harder to take on new debt right away.
+However, the idea that recovery is impossible is a myth.
+A credit score can be rebuilt over time, with responsible financial habits and careful planning.

 Myth 5: You can file Chapter 7 bankruptcy whenever you want